 You can learn more about ACED, including information on its aims, scientific strategy, training and development programs, and funding opportunities, at the Alliance's website.
 We'll be introducing new opportunities to work with the Alliance as it develops.

 The ACED Welcome Packet provides more helpful information about navigating ACED at OHSU, including how to get involved, how to initiate research projects, and how to become a member.

-Contact CEDAR's Erin Watson with any questions concerning ACED.
+Contact CEDAR's Zach Miller with any questions concerning ACED.